 Never doubt the power of a good retro playlist.
-Okay, when they hear the word “retro”, most people probably aren’t thinking of music that is hundreds of years old.
-However, there are a surprising number of benefits to listening to classical music and not just for the history lesson.
-Classical music can help reduce stress and even improve sleep patterns.
-As for which famous composer to listen to, many students will likely turn to Mozart due to the so-called “Mozart Effect”.
+Okay, when you hear the word “retro,” you probably aren’t thinking of music that is hundreds of years old.
+However, there are a surprising number of benefits to listening to classical music.
+It can help reduce stress and even improve sleep patterns.
+As for which famous classical composer to listen to, many students will likely turn to Mozart due to the so-called “Mozart Effect.”

-Mozart’s music is said to improve mental performance but many studies have refuted this claim.
-However, this isn’t to say listening to Mozart while studying is without merit; it just has to work for you.
+Mozart’s music is said to improve mental performance, although many studies have refuted this claim.
+However, this isn’t to say that listening to Mozart while studying is without merit—it just has to work for you.
 Some students will concentrate better with simple instrumentation, while others will prefer the power of a full orchestra.
 We recommend experimenting to find the best music for studying.
 YouTube and Spotify have many classical music playlists, so take a look and find some that work for you.

-By this point, you have probably noticed a theme with our music picks.
-In our own experiences, music with little or no lyrics works well for studying because it is less distracting.
+By this point, you have probably noticed a theme.
+In our experience, music with little or no lyrics works well for studying because it’s less distracting.
 This is why instrumental or “post-rock” music is a great study choice.
 Bands such as Explosions in the Sky and Polyphia prove that catchy riffs can carry you far without a singer.
 These groups build soundscapes around non-traditional songs and often begin their songs with slow builds that rise to a crescendo.

-Many popular rock bands such as Led Zeppelin and Pink Floyd have also experimented with instrumental tracks over the years.
+Many popular rock bands, such as Led Zeppelin and Pink Floyd, have also experimented with instrumental tracks over the years.
 Spotify has an excellent playlist of these tracks, though you can also find some great ones on YouTube.
-We recommend any of the study playlists put together by Live Better Media.

-Much like with classical music, there’s a good chance you may not like jazz music (or at least think you don’t).
+Much like classical music, there’s a good chance you may not like jazz music—or at least think you don’t.
 Surprisingly, this can actually be a good thing, as you’re much less likely to be distracted by music you’re not highly engaged with.
-Do some experimenting and see what works for you!
+Do some experimenting and see if jazz works for you!

-Effective studying requires a relaxing, stress free environment.
-What better way to create this for yourself than to listen to calming nature sounds while you hit the books?
-From gentle rainfall to jungle canopies, the natural world has no shortage of soundscapes to get lost in.
-Many students will likely respond better to nature sounds than many genres of music because they are less distracting.
+Effective studying requires a relaxing, stress-free environment.
+What better way to create this than by listening to calming nature sounds while you hit the books?
+From gentle rainfall to the soothing noises of the jungle, the natural world has no shortage of soundscapes to get lost in.
+Many students will likely better respond to nature sounds than actual music because they are less distracting.
 Better yet, it’s so easy to find playlists.
 A quick YouTube search will bring up many that are eight hours or longer.
-All you have to do is hit play and start studying in relaxation.
+All you have to do is hit play and start studying!

-Having a playlist of your favourite music ready to go also saves you time, as you won’t have to frequently stop to find new music.
-A good way to test whether your study music is getting results is to take a break and review your study material.
+Having a playlist of your favourite music ready to go also saves you time, as you won’t have to stop in the middle of your studies to find new music.
+A good way to test whether your study music is getting you results is to take a break and review your study material.
 If you find you can’t remember much, it might be time to switch up your playlist or turn off the music altogether.